shaheedghazi/Secure-Your-VoIP-SIP-Server-with-APIBan/README.md

 Secure your VoIP/SIP server (MagnusBilling, FreePBX, etc.) from malicious attacks with APIBan 🔐🚫

 **Author**: Shaheed
+Apologies for the confusion.
+Here's the corrected version with everything in a single code window:

 ## Table of Contents
 - [Overview](#overview)